simenkid/unpi/README.md

 ]));
 ```

-* Create with a serialport transceiver.
+* Create an unpi instance with a serialport transceiver.
 The unpi will internally pipe from and to it.

 ```js
 var SerialPort = require("serialport").SerialPort